 There are five widely recognized categories of agroforestry in the United States:

 Alley cropping means planting crops between rows of trees to provide income while the trees mature.
 The system can be designed to produce fruits, vegetables, grains, flowers, herbs, bioenergy feedstocks, and more.
 This type of system may also be called intercropping, when the trees and crops are not in defined rows and alleys.

 Forest farming operations grow food, herbal, botanical, or decorative crops under a forest canopy that is managed to provide ideal shade levels as well as other products.
 Forest farming is also called multi-story cropping.

-Silvopasture combines trees with livestock and their forages on one piece of land.
-The trees provide timber, fruit, or nuts as well as shade and shelter for livestock and their forages, reducing stress on the animals from the hot summer sun, cold winter winds, or a downpour.
+Silvopasture combines trees with livestock and forage on one piece of land.
+The trees may provide timber, fruit, fodder, or nuts as well as shade and shelter for livestock and their forages, reducing stress on the animals from the hot summer sun, cold winter winds, or a downpour.

 Linear Agroforestry Practices